Dogstudio/highway/README.md

 // Import Transitions
 import Transition from 'path/to/transition.js';

-// Relate you transition to your [router-view] name const H = new Highway.Core({
+// Relate you transition to your [data-router-view] name const H = new Highway.Core({
   renderers: {
     home: Home